Grid2op/lightsim2grid/docs/use_with_grid2op.rst

   `(optional) Include NICSLU linear solver (experimental)` of the Readme file.
   It is required to install lightsim2grid from source for such solver]

+All benchmarks where done with all the customization enabled.
+See the readme for more information.

 Computation time
 ~~~~~~~~~~~~~~~~~~~